 Another significant part of the bird community consists of fruit-eating species.
 Fortunately, Fiji's native birds do not normally feed on cultivated fruits, like guava or mango.
 They prefer the small fruits of native trees, like the several Ficus (wild fig) species found around the farm.
 The famous ylang ylang (mokosoi in Fijian or Cananga odorata to botanists) is appreciated by humans for its fragrant flowers but Fiji's beautiful native fruit doves prefer its fruits.

 By day, Fiji goshawks can often be seen on the farm - catching lizards, large insects and an occasional bird.
-At night, we are encouraging barn owls to come and feed on damaging Polynesian rats by providing nesting boxes.
+At night, barn owls come come to feed on damaging Polynesian rats; we encourage them by providing nesting boxes.

 The stream that crosses the KokoMana farm is only a few hundred metres in length, from its source in springs on the hillside above to its discharge into Savusavu Bay.
 However, it supports a remarkable diversity of freshwater life, including perhaps a dozen species of fish and a half-dozen species of shrimps and prawns.

-By maintaining vegetation cover - that minimizes run-off and soil erosion, even during heavy rainfall - and avoiding any run-off of toxic agro-chemicals into the stream, we aim to keep the water clean and its fauna healthy.
+By maintaining vegetation cover - that minimizes run-off and soil erosion, even during heavy rainfall - and avoiding any run-off of agricultural chemicals into the stream, we aim to keep the water clean and its fauna healthy.